 Can I play Powerball by mail?

-No, this is not possible – federal law prohibits the mailing of lottery tickets.
+Unfortunately, US Federal law prohibits the mailing of lottery tickets.
 However, it is possible to play Powerball online.

 Can non-US citizens play?
 What happens if a non-US citizen wins?